Merrymyn History, Family Crest & Coats of Arms

 Early Notables of the Merrymyn family (pre 1700)

-1425-1489), a French or Burgundian Early Netherlandish painter of panels and illuminated manuscript; Shackerley [Shakerley, Shakerly, Schackerley] Marmion [Marmyon, Marmyun, or Mermion](1603-1639), an...
 Another 37 words (3 lines of text) are included under the topic Early Merrymyn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Merrymyn family to Ireland

 Some of the Merrymyn family moved to Ireland, but this topic is not covered in this excerpt.